-When you inquire about qualifying for a home loan, you’ll likely hear the term “conditionally approved” but might not be sure what that means or how it differs from a preapproval.
+When you inquire about qualifying for a home loan, you’ll likely hear the term “conditionally approved” but might not be sure what that means or how it differs from an initial mortgage approval to buy or refinance a home.
 We’re here to explain so you can be in the know!

-A conditionally approved loan is closer to closing than a preapproved one but comes with a few conditions, usually concerning documentation and income, that must be met before a client can be approved to close.
+A conditionally approved loan is separate and comes after a preapproval once you’ve found the house.
+You can think of this as being approved for the loan, but with a few conditions, usually concerning documentation and income, that must be met before a client can be approved to close.

-A conditional approval occurs once the client has provided the necessary documentation to get their loan set up, such as supplying the following documentation:
+A conditional approval occurs once the client has provided the necessary documentation to get their loan set up and had it verified.
+This may include the following documentation:

 - Employment and income verification

 - Tax returns

 - Bank statements

 - Utility bills (These are sometimes used as tradelines proving worthiness if you have thin credit.
 They may also be used to verify occupancy status.)